Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 SCHC ACK it retransmits the last fragment with the payload (not an ACK-request without payload).
 The SCHC gateway tries retransmitting up to MAX_ACK_REQUESTS times before aborting.

-The device SHALL keep the SCHC ACK message in memory until it receives a downlink from the SCHC gateway different from the last (FCN>0 and different DTag) fragment indicating that the SCHC gateway has received the ACK message.

 Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and if the RCS is NOT correct,